Centre-for-Hardware-Security/security_closure/README.md

 # How to load a benchmark design?
-Navigate to the design of your choice and go to its run folder, e.g., `cd designs/tdea/run/` From this folder, you can launch Innovus in two ways, Stylus mode and classic mode.
+Navigate to the design of your choice and go to its run folder, e.g., `cd designs/tdea/run/`.

+From this folder, you can launch Innovus in two ways: Stylus mode or classic mode.
 Stylus is a newer interface, and it was used by the contest organizers to score the designs.
 The classic mode is what we utilized in the Innovus tutorial.

 ```
 innovus -files ../scripts/load_design.tcl